pacholca01/README/README.md

 - 👋  Hi, I’m @pacholca01
 - 👀  I’m interested in coding and acrobatics
 - 🌱  I’m currently learning javascript and react
 - 💞️  I’m looking to collaborate on a gym management software project
-- 📫 How to reach me find me on twitter at...
+- 📫  Find me on twitter at...

 <!---
 pacholca01/pacholca01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.